J0hn1975/Milestone-Project-One-Reef/README.md

 > 2. A biography of the band
 > 3. A brief history of all the band members
 > 4. Old songs from the band
-> 5. An error page to show if I have enterted an incorrect URL
+> 5. An error page to show if I have entered an incorrect URL

-As a existing fan of the band I would like to see:
+As an existing fan of the band I would like to see:
 > 6. Details of live performances.
-> 7. The latest merchandide displayed prominently
+> 7. The latest merchandise displayed prominently
 > 8. Picture and videos of the band
-> 9. A bookings page where I can book the band for my own events
+> 9. A bookings page where I can book the band for my events
 > 10. Music that I can purchase
-> 11. Merchanside that I can purchase
+> 11. Merchandise that I can purchase

 ## Site owner goals
 The main goal of this site is to present useful information about the band on a website that is easy to navigate.
 > 12. Display a contact form so the user can get in touch with the site owner
-> 13. Present the end user with a clear and simple navigaion menu
+> 13. Present the end-user with a clear and simple navigation menu
 > 14. A button on the 404 page that takes the user back to the Home page
 > 15. A media page with a collection of videos and pictures.
 > 16. An informative biography about the band.
 ---

 ## Structure
 The website has been structured with 5 web pages (including a 404 error page).
-Each page is cleary designed, easy to navigate, and with well layed out information.
-With a mobile first approach in mind I have used bootstrap throughout to make the site respoinsive on mobile devices.
+Each page is clearly designed, easy to navigate, and with well-laid out information.
+With a mobile-first approach in mind, I have used bootstrap throughout to make the site responsive on mobile devices.

 > The 4 pages are:
-> 1. Home Page: A carousel with 3 large clear images of the band, a brieft history of the band and intro to the band members, new tour dates anounced section, the latest video displayed, a new music section, classic Reef songs from back catalogue.
+> 1. Home Page: A carousel with 3 large clear images of the band, a brief history of the band and intro to the band members, new tour dates announced section, the latest video displayed, a new music section, classic Reef songs from the back catalogue.
 > 2. Bio Page: A large clear image of the band is displayed along with a more detailed biography of the band and how they all first met and came to form Reef.
-> 3. Media Page: A page that has a single column of 3 videos displayed and pictures layed in masonry format.
+> 3. Media Page: A page that has a single column of 3 videos displayed and pictures laid out in masonry format.
 > 4. Bookings Page: A background image of the bass player with a contact form overlayed.
 > 5. 404: This alerts users if they have entered an incorrect URL for the site.
-The user is presented with warning message, navbar, footer and button to back to Home Page.
+The user is presented with a warning message, navbar, footer, and button to back to Home Page.
 ---

 ## Skeleton
 To design and develop the wireframes I first used Balsamiq, then used Snipping Tools to create PNG versions.
-The wireframes images are designed to collaspe.
+The wireframes images are designed to collapse.

 ## Wireframes
 > <details><summary>Home Page (Desktop)</summary>